 I had been thinking that I’d just get a salad, but asked the server about the portobello.
 She said it was amazing and she was right.

 The oak grilled portobello was extra delicious, since it had a generous amount of their house herb butter.
 It was tender and juicy, so it almost looked like meat.

 The mushrooms were served on top of polenta, zucchini and kale.
 This was a delicious meal, not just an afterthought because they thought they needed a vegetarian entree.

 I’d happily order it again and would recommend it even for those of you who eat meat.

 For dessert, I had chevre (goat cheese) cheesecake with fresh local strawberries along with a cup of coffee.
 The meal was wonderful and service was great.

-I was there on a weeknight and the restaurant appeared to be full.
+The restaurant appeared to be full, when I was there on a weeknight.
 I’d recommend making a reservation in advance.

 Far Western Tavern